 - Of those 17 million surgeries, almost half were performed on Americans.
 People in the United States have had LASIK more than people from any other country — about 8 million Americans in all.

 - LASIK and LASEK are two different procedures.
 No, that’s not a spelling error!
 The main difference between the procedures is the thickness of the flap, because in LASIK, both the epithelium and stroma corneal tissue are thinned out, while LASEK only ablates epithelial tissue.

 - Men and women undergo laser eye surgery at the same rate.
 The percentages of men and women undergoing LASIK surgery are practically identical, and both sexes are 90% likely to recommend the procedure to their friends.

 - You won’t go blind from LASIK.
 In fact, there have been very few serious complications reported!
 Regardless of any urban legend you’ve heard, there has never been a report of blindness following a LASIK surgery.

 - The corneal tissue layers removed by LASIK surgery are only about 1/200th the thickness of a human hair.
 What’s more, each of those slices only takes 12 billionths of a second!
 LASIK surgery on both eyes only takes about 10-15 minutes.

-For more information about LASIK, Phoenix residents should contact Moretsky Cassidy LASIK.
-Top LASIK surgeons in the area, Dr. Moretsky and Dr. Cassidy, do more than just lend their name to the clinic, rather treating patients themselves.
+For more laser eye surgery facts, or general information about LASIK, Phoenix residents should contact Moretsky Cassidy LASIK.
+As top LASIK surgeons in the area, Dr. Moretsky and Dr. Cassidy do more than just lend their name to the clinic — they treat patients themselves.
 With over thirty years of clinical experience, they offer precision and expertise as well as quality patient care.
-To learn more, visit ArizonaLasik.com, or connect with Moretsky Cassidy LASIK on Facebook, Twitter, or YouTube.
+To learn more, visit our website, or connect with Moretsky Cassidy LASIK on Facebook or Twitter.